Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Delete, or `Remove` buttons are located within the cards found in the products page and also within the product details page.

 * Clicking the `Remove` link will prompt a modal message to appear.
-The user can cancel or confirm deletion.
+The user can cancel or confirm the deletion.

 * Please be warned that once a product is deleted, you cannot get it back.